qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 * With both the label and map selected, click the |lockItems| :sup:`Lock Selected Items` button in the Actions Toolbar.

-Note: Click the open padlock/:guilabel:`Unlock All Items` button in the Actions Toolbar to edit the items again.
+.. note:: Click the |unlockAll| :sup:`Unlock All Items` button in the Actions Toolbar to edit the items again.

 Now the label is centered to the map, but not the contents.
 To center the contents of the label: